youngspe/vscode-wsl-debug/README.md

+**Note: this was a little hack I put together for a C project I was working on.
+VSCode's remote development feature is now a better solution so I don't anticipate updating this repository.**

 # Configuration for debugging on WSL with VS Code

 This repository demonstrates one way to configure Visual Studio Code to debug command-line applications running on the Windows Subsystem for Linux (WSL) with GDB.